-Figure 86: Oil compartment base with blocking strip
+Figure 80: Oil compartment base with blocking strip

 - 7. Lift the oil compartment by hooking up the on-load tap-changer head and carefully move it over the selector.
 The weight of the oil compartment is a maximum of 320 kg. - 8.
 NOTICE!
 Lowering the oil compartment without due care can result in the oil compartment and selector colliding and becoming damaged.
-Carefully lower the oil compartment, ensuring that the tap-selector connecting leads and potential connection unit (if installed) are free when lifting the selector onto the oil compartment, and that they do not touch the compartment. - Align the position of both coupling parts and attachment points on the oil compartment and the selector with one another.
-The correct position of the two coupling parts is shown in the adjustment plans supplied. - 10.
-Screw selector onto oil compartment.
+Carefully lower the oil compartment, ensuring that the tap-selector connecting leads and the potential connection unit (if installed) are free when lowering the oil compartment, and that they do not touch the compartment. - 9.
+Align the position of both coupling parts and attachment points on the oil compartment and the selector with one another.
+The correct position of the two coupling parts is shown in the adjustment plans supplied.

+10. Screw selector onto oil compartment.

-Figure 87: Selector with oil compartment
+Figure 81: Screwing selector onto oil compartment

 11. NOTICE!
 Incorrect tightening torques and unsecured screw connections can lead to damage to the on-load tap-changer.
-Screw the tap-selector connecting leads to connecting piece with care.
+Carefully screw tap-selector connecting leads to connecting piece or connecting lug.
 Comply with the specified tightening torque, secure screw connections and snap the screening caps in place over the screw heads.